-- 1. Monitor Optum Health audit findings on a quarterly basis. - 2.
+- 1. Monitor Optum Health audit findings on select monthly reports. - 2.
 Monitor expenditures and service provision to ensure efficient and effective access to treatment services. - 3.
-Research available resources in the community to meet the needs of offenders. - 4.
-Recommend and request funding for expanded and/or enhanced community corrections services as a result of performance audits or needs assessment population control strategies. - 5.
-Implement a tracking system to monitor treatment dollars for each Region statewide to maintain budget availability and compliance. - 6.
+Maintain effective resources in the community to meet the needs of offenders. - 4.
+Recommend and request funding for expanded and/or enhanced community corrections services as a result of performance audits or needs assessment population control strategies.

+- 5. Implement a tracking system to monitor treatment dollars for each Region statewide to maintain budget availability and compliance. - 6.
 Complete audits of Optum Health claims processing on a semi-annual basis or as directed by the Collaborative. - 7.
-Maintain membership on the Behavioral Health Purchasing Collaborative Internal Oversight Team (subcommittee).
+Maintain membership on the Behavioral Health Purchasing Collaborative Internal Oversight Team (subcommittee). - 8.
+Continue annual review of clinical services including in-house programming and community-based providers.

-PROGRAM 6.
+PROGRAM 5.
 Program Support (PS)

-The purpose of Program Support is to provide quality administrative support and oversight to the department operating units to ensure a clean audit, effective budget, and personnel management, and cost-effective management information system services.
+The purpose of Program Support is to provide quality administrative support and oversight to the department operating units to ensure a clean audit, effective budget, fiscal management, and human resource management, and cost-effective management information system services.